Jason2Brownlee/CleanFixedQuakeC/README.md

 Changes fall under three main categories, they are:

-* **Official Fixes**: Re-implementation of fixes available in v1.06, v1.07, and v1.08.
+* **Official Fixes**: Re-implementation of fixes available in v1.06, v1.07, and v1.08 of the game code.
-* **Bug Fixes**: Fixes for community reported bugs that were never officially fixed.
+* **Bug Fixes**: Fixes for bugs reported by the community that were never officially fixed.
 * **Technical Fixes**: Fixes reported by QuakeC compilers, good practices, and consistency.

 All changes are made with the intent of **not adding functionality** (this is not a mod) and **making minimal changes** (to make diff's with other code bases easy).